Macbeth: A Tragedy Unfolded – Act by Act Summary

 - The murder of Banquo solidifies Macbeth's tyrannical rule and his descent into madness.

-- The banquet scene is a pivotal moment, revealing Macbeth's mental instability and isolation.
+- The banquet scene is a central moment, revealing Macbeth's mental instability and isolation.

 - Macbeth's consultation with the witches reveals his growing desperation and dependence on the supernatural.